 It was traditional to serve ‘pavo trufado’, turkey stuffed with truffles, but these days it’s normally roasted lamb or a suckling pig after an opening course of seafood or ‘entremeses’, a plate of hams, chorizos and local cheeses such as Manchego.
 In Catalonia there is a popular Christmas dish known as ‘galets’, huge pasta shells often filled with mince meat and floating in a meaty soup.
 The meal is often concluded with ‘turrón’, a toasted sweet almond nougat, or ‘polvorones’ which are sweets made from almonds, flour and sugar.

-On Christmas Eve at 9.00pm, the Spanish Monarch gives the traditional Christmas message from the Palacio de la Zarzuela, much as Queen Elizabeth II does on Christmas Day in the UK.
+On Christmas Eve at 9.00pm, the Spanish Monarch gives the traditional Christmas message from the Palacio de la Zarzuela, much as King Charles will do on Christmas Day in the UK.
 It is a tradition that began with General Francisco Franco in 1937 when he addressed “the fighters of Spain” on New Year’s Eve and continued until 1974.
 When Franco died in November 1975, his successor King Juan Carlos I moved the speech from New Year’s Eve to Christmas Eve, an attempt to distance himself from the dictator.
 Felipe VI made his first Christmas Eve speech in 2014.
 The message, which is on average about 15 minutes long, is broadcast live on TVE1 with other channels having the right to broadcast some or all of it.
 Since 2012 it has also been broadcast on YouTube and Twitter.

 At midnight there is a special mass known as ‘La Misa de Gallo‘ – the ‘Mass of the Rooster’ – which reflects the notion that a rooster crowed on the night that Jesus was born.
 The church bells ring to summon everyone to the church, and one of the most impressive of these candlelight services is held in the monastery of Montserrat above the city of Barcelona when its choir is said to sing in “one pure voice”.